 - 20 hours a week is required working on your project or creative activities. - Do not take more than one class per session.
 If you are enrolled in classes for the summer, please provide your schedule to OSR. - Outside employment should not exceed 10 hours per week. - Attend all activities.
-Only one missed activity will be permitted, any more than one may be cause for dismissal from the program. (international study abroad participants may participate virtually) - Attend and participate in the OSR Summer Research Conference (since this event will take place at the end of the summer, ALL students are required to attend in person).
+Only one missed activity will be permitted, any more than one may be cause for dismissal from the program. - Attend and participate in the OSR Summer Research Conference (since this event will take place at the end of the summer, ALL students are required to attend in person).